DSCI-310/DSCI-310-Group-5/Group_contract.md

 ## Distribution of work and expected work hours:

-After each meeting, all members should be assigned equal amount of work and all assignments and deadlines must be made in consensus.
+After each meeting, all members should be assigned equal amount of work and all assignments and deadlines must be made in consensus in fairness for all members.

-Each member will work at least 4-5 hours per work on their assignments to meet the deadlines set out during the meeting.
+Each member will work at least 4-5 hours per week on their assignments to meet the deadlines set out during the meeting.
 If a member were to encounter difficulties, they should inform other members in advance for assistance so that the task will be completed in time.
+If a member were to realize their work task turn out to take a lot more time than expected and cannot finish in time for deadline, inform the group either through Discord/GitHub/Email for help.

 ## Reviews:

 Each member will work on their assigned work individually, if any code issues arise then they should refer to the GitHub platform communicate that with the team members for assistance.
-After each work session, members are expected to commit their work to Github and send a clear commit message detailing all changes made.Members are expected to add teammates as reviewers to have all pull request reviewed by another teammate.
+After each work session, members are expected to commit their work to Github and send a clear commit message detailing all changes made.
+Members are expected to add teammates as reviewers to have all pull request reviewed by another teammate.
 Pull request should be reviewed within 24 hours after creation.
+Quality of work will also be commented on during reviews to upkeep progression of the project and to avoid member's not contributing as serious as others.

 ## Breach of Contract: